-This is my obligatory Amyotrophic Lateral Sclerosis post.
-Maybe you're like me and you're growing weary of the recent cultural obsession with pouring cold water over one's head.
+This article is my obligatory Amyotrophic Lateral Sclerosis post.
+Maybe you're like me, and you're growing weary of the recent cultural obsession with pouring cold water over one's head.
 I'm glad that it's raising awareness of a need to fund research in treating this debilitating and fatal illness.

 This media frenzy is a double-edged sword.
 My immediate response to media frenzies is to think about the stories that aren't being heard.
-Apparently, the current bonanza has generated a lot of money for research and that's a good thing.
-Certainly, funding needs to go into treating this and other diseases too.
-I'm sure you can think of people in your life (maybe even you) that have dealt with severe illness (maybe Amyotrophic Lateral Sclerosis, maybe something else).
+Apparently, the current bonanza has generated a lot of money for research, and that's a good thing.
+Funding needs to go into treating this and other diseases too.
+I'm sure you can think of people in your life (maybe even you) that have dealt with severe illness (maybe Amyotrophic Lateral Sclerosis, perhaps something else).

 The opinions I describe here might be out of step with the spirit of the season.
 Incidentally, I get this way about Christmas.
-For example, I'm down with celebrating the lives of political revolutionaries that stuck it to the man and were rewarded with assassination (ie. Jesus - let's not get carried away, "belief" and "faith" in no way factor in to my decision making process).
-So why don't we use Christmas to celebrate the lives of people like Martin Luther King, Steven Biko or Anna Politkavskaya for instance?
+For example, I'm down with celebrating the lives of political revolutionaries that stuck it to the man and were rewarded with assassination (i.e., Jesus - let's not get carried away, "belief" and "faith" in no way factor into my decision making process).
+So why don't we use Christmas to celebrate the lives of people like Martin Luther King, Steven Biko, or Anna Politkovskaya, for instance?

-OK - so, all this is beside the point right?
+OK - so, all this is beside the point.
 The point is to raise awareness about Amyotrophic Lateral Sclerosis and to try and raise some bucks.
 I won't be pouring water over my head in front of a camera.
-I abhor cameras and I hate people telling me to do something because everyone else is doing it and then being judged for not joining the god-damned party.
+I abhor cameras, and I hate people telling me to do something because everyone else is doing it and then being judged for not joining the god-damned party.
 It hits too many personal issues I thought I resolved when I was 10.
-Or maybe I'm just too chicken-shit and have way too many social phobias.
+Or maybe I'm too chicken-shit and have way too many social phobias.
 I don't know.
-But I am happy to fork over some cash/effort/life-energy to help out some people or causes that need it and withhold it from those that would misuse it.
+But I am happy to fork over some cash/effort/life-energy to help out some people or causes that need it and withhold it from those who misuse it.
 It's how I attempt to live my life.

-If you're like me and you're sick of the way people tend to create a violent atmosphere of judgement, scrutiny and surveillance in the name of a good cause, don't let society corrupt your impulse to give to those causes in which you hold value.
+If you're like me and you're sick of the way people tend to create a violent atmosphere of judgment, scrutiny, and surveillance in the name of a good cause, don't let society corrupt your impulse to give to those causes in which you hold value.
 Give in any way you feel is natural - even if it's by pouring water on your head.
-You don't need to make a media spectacle out of your philanthropic interests, unless that's how you roll.
+You don't need to make a media spectacle out of your philanthropic interests unless that's how you roll.

 What Really Matters: Get Over Yourself and Care About Something